simeononsecurity/simeononsecurity.ch/content/articles/hackthebox-vs-tryhackme-what-is-best/index.en.md

 tags: ["cybersecurity", "penetration testing", "HackTheBox", "TryHackMe", "learning", "beginner", "virtual machines", "challenges", "guidance", "support", "real-world scenarios", "skills", "network security", "web application security", "cryptography", "programming", "community", "online learning", "structured learning", "creative thinking", "hackthebox vs tryhackme", "penetration testing platforms", "cybersecurity learning", "junior penetration testing", "virtual machine challenges", "network security skills", "web application security", "cryptography learning", "programming for cybersecurity", "online learning platforms", "structured learning experience", "creative thinking in cybersecurity", "beginner cybersecurity", "community support", "real-world cybersecurity scenarios", "cybersecurity skills development", "hackthebox community", "tryhackme community", "cybersecurity challenges", "learning cybersecurity", "penetration testing skills", "cybersecurity training", "hands-on cybersecurity learning", "guided cybersecurity learning", "hackthebox challenges", "tryhackme challenges", "applying cybersecurity skills", "cybersecurity education", "online cybersecurity platforms", "hackthebox subscription", "tryhackme subscription"]
 cover: "/img/cover/A_cartoon_hacker_in_a_lab_coat_standing_between_two_doors.png"
 coverAlt: "A cartoon hacker in a lab coat standing between two doors, one labeled HackTheBox and the other labeled TryHackMe with a thought bubble over their head wondering which one to choose."
-coverCaption: ""
+coverCaption: "Unleash Your Potential: Master the Art of Cybersecurity."
 ---

 **HackTheBox vs TryHackMe: Which is the Best for Junior Penetration Testing?**

+In the article titled "**HackTheBox vs TryHackMe: Which is the Best for Junior Penetration Testing?**", we explore the comparison between **HackTheBox** and **TryHackMe** to determine the ideal platform for those starting their journey in **penetration testing**.
+To set the context, we define a **junior penetration tester** as an individual with limited **cybersecurity** experience.
+The article aims to provide insights and guidance for choosing the most suitable platform.

 Before we dive into the details, let's first define what we mean by "junior" penetration testing.
-Typically, **a junior penetration tester is someone who is just starting out in the field and has limited experience with cybersecurity.**
+Typically, a **junior penetration tester is someone who is just starting out in the field and has limited experience with cybersecurity**.

+This introductory **YouTube** video sets the stage for the discussion.
 {{< youtube id="osWbitXB6DY" >}}

 ### What is HackTheBox?